hjanime/recoup/README.md

 The package contains a small dataset which serves only for package building and testing purposes as well as complying with Bioconductor guidelines.
 These data are useful for the user to check how the input data to recoup should look like.
-For a more complete test dataset (a small one) have a look [here](https://drive.google.com/file/d/0BxxrqIl3Nb0NSVNqdGNPa3M3cnc/view?usp=sharing)
+For a more complete test dataset (a small one) have a look and download from [here](https://drive.google.com/file/d/0BxxrqIl3Nb0NSVNqdGNPa3M3cnc/view?usp=sharing)

 ## 2 Getting some data